GraceFolarin/CAPSTONE-PROJECT/README.md

 EDA involved the exploring to answer the questions such as ;
 - What is the total sales by product?
 - What is the total sales by region?
-- What is the total sales by month
+- What is the total sales by month?